Note

 Click on an image to view larger version & data in a new window

 Figure.
-Lower beak of M. microlucens, mm ML, 190 mm ML (estimated), 4.8 mm LRL, Hawaiian waters.
+Lower beak of Mg. microlucens, mm ML, 190 mm ML (estimated), 4.8 mm LRL, Hawaiian waters.
 Left - Side view of the lower beak that has been cut in half and laid flat with drawn cross-sections of the lateral wall overlayed where the cuts occurred.
 Right - Side view of the same beak, standing upright, before it was cut.
 The pigment of the beak had mostly faded giving the beak a translucent appearance.
 Photographs by R. Young.

 Click on an image to view larger version & data in a new window